 Select one of the courses from the following:

 - WGS 5450 Seminar in Gender and Sexuality Studies (3)

-This course will be offered every other even fall semester.
+This course will be offered once every year.
 It will always be offered in an online format.
-(In the case, you miss this course; we also offer the Feminist Theory and Methods every other odd fall semester.
-You may substitute WGS for 5250 for WGS 5450 if need be.)
-We intend for you to score at least a B in this required class.
-If you don’t, we urge you to take the alternate course, WGS 5250 to ensure you are prepared.
+The two courses will be repeated in a yearly basis.
+We intend for you to score atleast B in this required class. if you don't, we urge you to take whichever of the two required classes you did not chhose, just to ensure you are prepared.

 Then you may select from a wide array of electives.
 As a multi-disciplinary field of study, we want to ensure you have exposure to the different conversations that are occurring in different disciplines about gender and sexuality.
 Hence, you need to have courses from at least two different prefix areas, other than WGS.
 Note one of these must be at the 5000 level.
 Notice some classes may have prerequisites and some classes are only 2 credit hours instead of 3.
 Some of these classes are online and some are in-class.
 Just check the schedule carefully when you are enrolling.